-At Phoenix Home Care in Loveland, Colorado, we are dedicated to helping the aging members of our community achieve the independence of home-living as they enter their final years.
+The staff of Phoenix Home Care is dedicated to helping the aging members of our community achieve the independence of home-living as they enter their final years.
 If you have noticed that mom or dad have trouble getting around their home, there are many steps that can be taken to make their home more senior-friendly.

 Fix or Clear Ground Level Obstacles

 The number one way to prevent falls is by creating smooth, uninterrupted walkways in the high traffic areas of the home.

 - Check the pathway into the home for cracks or uneven surfaces.
 If areas seem dangerous, consider repaving the areas to create smooth surfaces.

 - Add low-rise ramps instead of stairs if possible.